Hastily Planned Trump-Putin Meeting In Vietnam Response To Intensification Of Russian Probe? [Opinion]

 Donald Trump is meeting Vladimir Putin in Vietnam tomorrow, and it is raising a lot of eyebrows.

-Moscow Times had reported Russian foreign minister confirming that a meeting was being planned between Trump and Putin on the sidelines of the Asia-Pacific Economic Co-operation summit in Da Nang, Vietnam on November 10, later confirmed by the Independent.
+Moscow Times had reported the Russian foreign minister confirming that a meeting was being planned between Trump and Putin on the sidelines of the Asia-Pacific Economic Co-operation summit in Da Nang, Vietnam, on November 10, which was later confirmed by the Independent.

 “President Putin is ready for this, the Americans know,” Sergei Lavrov said.

 The reasons for skepticism about the purported meaning of the meeting are aplenty.
-While Kremlin spokesman Dmitry Peskov said that there is no “agreed agenda” for the meeting, it comes at a time when the Trump campaign and administration is knee-deep in a probe about potential collusion with Russia to influence last year’s elections.
-Trump’s former campaign manager and security adviser have both already been indicted, while son-in-law Jared Kushner is reported to be one of the targets of Special Counsel Robert Mueller’s investigation.
+While Kremlin spokesman Dmitry Peskov said that there is no “agreed agenda” for the meeting, it comes at a time when the Trump campaign and administration are knee-deep in a probe about potential collusion with Russia to influence last year’s elections.
+Trump’s former campaign manager and security adviser have both already been indicted, while Trump’s son-in-law Jared Kushner is reported to be one of the targets of special counsel Robert Mueller’s investigation.
 Michael Flynn is almost certain to be indicted.
-Mueller’s team has reinforced the notion that the investigation is far from done, while media outlets continue to speculate if Donald Trump Jr. — and even the president himself — is also a target.
-Trump is particularly wary of Mueller scrutinizing his personal finances over the period of last several decades, something the president doesn’t want anyone to do (remember Comey).
+Mueller’s team has reinforced the notion that the investigation is far from done, while media outlets continue to speculate whether Donald Trump Jr. — and even the president himself — is also a target.
+Trump is particularly wary of Mueller scrutinizing his personal finances over the last several decades, something the president doesn’t want anyone to do (remember Comey).

 The Latest: U.S. Secretary of State Tillerson says Trump-Putin meeting in Asia under consideration. https://t.co/rm3VI8nXHs